statycc/pymwp/README.md

 pymwp --help
 ```

+#### Tool User Guide

 A comprehensive tool user guide, with detailed examples, is available at:
 [statycc.github.io/.github/pymwp](https://statycc.github.io/.github/pymwp)

+#### Use in Python Scripts

-You can also use pymwp by importing it in a Python script:
+You can also use pymwp by importing it in a Python script.
+See [modules documentation](https://statycc.github.io/pymwp/analysis/) for available methods.

 ```python
 from pymwp import Polynomial